danhorst/danhorst.com/content/rum/cocktail-standards.md

 - Gosling’s Stormy Ginger Beer

 I stick to this combination becuase both the rum and the ginger beer are fantastic&mdash;it's like they were made for each other.
-I'm not a huge fan of a company trademarking the name of a cocktail but _does_ taste good.
+I'm not a huge fan of a company trademarking the name of a cocktail but it _does_ taste good.

 It also couldn't be easier to make: